Design And Technology

 Impact

-- Students will be equipped with the relevant knowledge and understanding necessary to make informed decisions about food and textiles issues and have a greater awareness of the responsibilities necessary to care for individuals within their family and community.
+- Students will be equipped with the relevant knowledge and understanding necessary to make informed decisions about food and have a greater awareness of the responsibilities necessary to care for individuals within their family and community.

 - Students will be able to link theory-based knowledge with practical-based skills in order to promote healthy eating for a sustainable lifestyle.